pradm007/TQMine-2/README.md

 TQMine efficiently mines for all possible patterns in a given trace file within a given time bound and stores in a dictionary as a CSV file.
 Further postprocessing on the produced dictionary can be performed for a quantitative summary.

-# Requirement

-Execute the following:
-- sudo apt install libboost-all-dev

-### What is this repository for? ###

-QMine efficiently mines for all possible patterns in a given trace file and stores in a dictionary as a CSV file.
-Further postprocessing on the produced dictionary can be performed for a quantitative summary.

 Version : 1.0

 ### How do I get set up? ###